rafgraph/react-interactive/README.md

 ### Styling with CSS-in-JS

 Use the added CSS classes to style the interactive states with CSS-in-JS libraries like Styled Components, Emotion, and [Stitches](https://stitches.dev/).
+Live examples in CodeSandbox are available for [Styled Components](https://codesandbox.io/s/react-interactive-styled-components-example-7dozj) and [Stitches](https://codesandbox.io/s/react-interactive-stitches-example-os981) (also the demo app is built using Stitches).

-> React Interactive also includes a `createInteractive(as)` function and some common predefined DOM elements, for example `Interactive.Button`, for easy use with CSS-in-JS.
+> React Interactive includes a `createInteractive(as)` function with some predefined DOM elements, for example `Interactive.Button`, for easy use with CSS-in-JS.
 For more see [Extending `<Interactive>`](#extending-the-interactive-component).

 ```js
 import { Interactive } from 'react-interactive';